sillelien/dollar/dollar-docs/src/main/resources/pages/scripting.md

 Yep, you can write reactive expressions based on collections or arbitrary expressions.
 When any component changes the right hand side is re-evaluated (the actual value that changed is passed in as $1).

-But it's even simpler than that, many of DollarScripts operators are reactive themselves.
+But it's even simpler than that, many of Dollars operators are reactive themselves.
 That means they understand changes to their values.
 Take `@@` (or `print`) as an example:

 ```dollar
 b=1